RU2018-CS520/Assignment1-Path-Planning-and-Search-Algorithms/docs/description.md

 ```

 ## solution
-a number of algorithms to solve the maze, including Deep First Search, Breadth First Search, and their variants.
+a number of algorithms to solve the maze, including Depth-First Search, Breadth-First Search, and their variants.

 ### DFS()
 **input args:**